 We all know the importance of checking our web pages with multiple browsers, especially when we are designing a new layout for a website.
 This is the case even if we are writing validated standards-compliant code.
-The number of extant browsers we need to check with are enormous: Internet Explorer (IE) 7, 6, 5.5 and 5.0, Firefox 2.0 and 1.5, Opera 9 and 8, and so on.
-And then there are the different platforms: Windows, Macintosh (Mac), Linux, etc. The problem for most people is that multiple versions of certain browsers cannot co-exist with each other, the most notable example of this is IE for Windows.
-Unless you are privileged to have multiple computers, this presents a certain difficulty for the average webmaster.
-This article suggests some ways for you to run multiple versions of multiple browsers on one computer.
+This article suggests some ways for you to run multiple browsers (and if you wish, even multiple versions of each) on one computer.

 Note that this article is written primarily from the point of view of a person using Windows (the majority of people reading this article), although it does address the issue of Mac browsers and Linux browsers as well.

-It is easy to make these versions of Firefox/Mozilla/Netscape co-exist with each other.
+It is easy to make multiple versions of Firefox and Seamonkey co-exist with each other.
 Install them into separate directories and create a different profile for each browser you install.
-(For non-Firefox/Netscape/Mozilla users, this browser allows you to create different profiles so that you can store different settings for different situations.)
+The browser allows you to create different profiles so that you can store different settings for different situations.)

 To create a different profile for Firefox, simply start Firefox with the following command line:

-Once you've finished creating profiles, you will want to create shortcuts (Windows terminology) to run the different versions of the browser.
-This makes life easier for you: you can simply click the appropriate icon for the different versions, and it will load using the correct profile.
+Once you've finished creating profiles, you will want to create shortcuts to run the different versions of the browser.
+This will make life easier for you since you can then just click the appropriate icon for a particular versions, and it will load using the correct profile.
 To specify which profile the browser is to load, put the profile name after the "-P" option.

-For example, if you have created a profile named "netscape6", your command for running (say) Netscape with that profile may look like:
+For example, if you have created a profile named "currentfirefox", your command for running the current version of Firefox with that profile may look like:

-Similarly, your command to run the Firefox with a profile called "firefox" may look like:
+Similarly, your command to run the Firefox with a profile called "oldversion" may look like: